openvinotoolkit/open_model_zoo/demos/pedestrian_tracker_demo/cpp/README.md

 ## How It Works

-On the start-up, the application reads command line parameters and loads the specified networks.
+On startup, the application reads command line parameters and loads the specified networks.

 Upon getting a frame from the input video sequence (either a video file or a folder with images), the app performs inference of the pedestrian detector network.